Musa1994d/insulator-detection/README.md

 # insulator-detection
-a yolo8n model is trained on a insulator images dataset to detect and show them with a bounding box
+The goal of this project is to create a artificial neural network model using transfer learning to detect insulators in images.
+The yolo8n algorithm (as a pre-trained model) is trained on a custom dataset including insulators.

 ## dataset
-the dataset of this project consist of
+The dataset used in this project includes 917 images of insulators, 734 of which are considered as training data and 183 of which are considered as validation data.
+You can see and download this dataset [here](https://drive.google.com/drive/folders/1ht-Rm8S9wrBUQepxTEXjVMHnGwsKJi_t?usp=sharing)